nickcox/cd-extras/readme.md

 ### OS X & Linux

 Functionality is tested and _should_ work on non-Windows operating systems.
 It's entirely likely you'll encounter some rough edges, though.
-In particular you'll also notice that cd-extras is quite permissive with respect to the casing of paths so path shortening won't work in cases where multiple possible path abbreviations differ only by case.
+In particular you'll notice that _cd-extras_ is quite permissive with respect to the casing of paths; this means path shortening won't work in cases where multiple possible path abbreviations differ only by case.

 # Get started